Kozhi Pidi

 9. Add the chicken pieces and salt (1/2tsp).
 Toss and fry in the masala well.
 The chicken should be opaque throughout (no pink in the centre).

-10. Add the powdered spices: fennel powder (1 generous Tbsp), coriander powder (2tsp), Kashmiri chilli powder (1 1/2tsp). stir and cook till the spices are cooked and aromatic as well.
+10. Add the powdered spices: fennel powder (1 generous Tbsp), coriander powder (2tsp), Kashmiri chilli powder (1 1/2tsp).
+Stir and cook till the spices are cooked and aromatic as well.

-11. Add about 1 cup water first and bring to a boil.
+11. Add about 1 cup of water first and bring to a boil.
 Now add Nadan Garam Masala (1tsp).
 Stir through.

 12. If the chicken is not submerged in water, add up to 1/4 cup more water.